IBMStreams/streamsx.health/docker/README.md

 This is a walkthrough of submiting an application to a Streams instance running on the Cloud.
 This is derived from the example in [samples/HealthcareJupterDemo](../samples/HealthcareJupyterDemo).
 The 'samples' version requires an instance of Streams on the local machine.
-This version does not, the Streams is composed within the Docker image then built and run on the Cloud.
+This version does not, the Streams application is composed within the Docker image then built and run on the Cloud.